Updated - 2nd March 2015

 With Judith in Coventry

-Homes wanted for Feral Cats
+Homes wanted for Feral / Working Cats

-Feral cats are rewarding.
+Feral / Working cats cats are rewarding.
 If you have stables, farm, small holding, safe factory or even a large garden they will take care of any rodent problem in return for somewhere dry and safe to sleep and regular feeding.
 Cats hunt best when they are fed and healthy.
 Feral cats are wonderful to watch interact with each other and eventually, if allowed, find out and enjoy home comforts.
 Once you have gained the trust of a feral cat, they are a friend for life.

-If you are able to offer a home to feral cats (eg. in a smallholding, farm or stables) please contact us, as we currently have a number of feral cats in our care who need a home .
+If you are able to offer a home to feral cats (eg. in a smallholding, farm or stables) please contact us, as we currently have a number of feral and semi-feral cats in our care who need a home .